uwuclxdy/uwuweb/docs/project-functions.md

 - `renderParentAttendanceWidget(): string` - Creates the HTML for the parent's attendance dashboard widget
 - `renderParentChildClassAveragesWidget(): string` - Creates the HTML for the parent's view of their child's class averages
+- `rederParentJustificationsWidget(): string` - Creates the HTML for the parent's view of their child's justifications

 ## /student/student_functions.php